-- To award the degree of B.A. in English with a specialization in Linguistics and/or Literature. - To award a degree of M.A. in English Education. - To teach communication skills in listening, speaking, reading and writing at all levels from basic to graduate. - To encourage a socio-humanistic outlook. - To strengthen research skills and to foster a positive attitude towards research that will provide useful information in the field of English studies. - To promote expertise in skills involving analysis, interpretation, and evaluation. - To provide a foundation for advanced study in English studies.
+- To award the degree of B.A. in English with a specialization in Linguistics and/or Literature. - To award a degree of M.A. in English Education. - To teach communication skills in listening, speaking, reading and writing at all levels from basic to graduate. - To encourage a socio-humanistic outlook. - To strengthen research skills and to foster a positive attitude towards research that will provide useful information for studies in English. - To promote expertise in skills involving analysis, interpretation, and evaluation. - To provide a foundation for advanced study in the broad disciplines of English studies.